schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 Before testing the sprint button make enough space for the mBot to run.
 You can always lift it up in the air, before it smashes on anything.
 Keep in mind that the sprint can be reset by using the joystick.

-Clicking on random will produce some random effect on the mBot like turning the LEDs on etc.
+Switching "Random" on will produce some random effect on the mBot like turning the LEDs on etc.

 #### The code behind the controls